wepfen/writeups/HTB/2024/business/web3/metavault.md

 * @dev The secret will be stripped before open sourcing the code.
 Comments are not compiled anyway.
 ```

-Luckily for us, reading this [page](https://playground.sourcify.dev/) we can understand that they actually are.
-We just have to supply the contract bytecode.
+Luckily for us, reading this [page](https://playground.sourcify.dev/) (which i find by googling `solidity meta-data lookup` and reading https://docs.sourcify.dev/docs/metadata/) we can understand that they actually are.
+We just have to supply the contract bytecode (the source code but [translated](https://blog.chain.link/what-are-abi-and-bytecode-in-solidity/).

 ## Interacting with the instance

-Launching the instance i got 3 ips, one for the rpc endpoint, one which is the webpage of MetaSafe (the name of the vault for the scenario) and on IP to manage the instance an get the flag.
+Launching the instance i got 3 ips, one for the rpc endpoint, one which is the webpage of MetaSafe (the name of the vault for the scenario) and one IP to manage the instance an get the flag.

 I contact the last IP with nc `nc 94.237.61.244 38186` and request the information for the challenge: